 The epicranial aponeurosis is the intermediate aponeurosis between the occipitalis and frontalis (Fig. 4-1).
 Because the occipitalis and frontalis are facial muscles, the epicranial aponeurosis also exists in the subcutaneous tissue (Fig. 3-1).
 It also serves the purpose of dividing subcutaneous tissue into the connective tissue and loose connective tissue.

 Loose connective tissue enables the skin, connective tissue, and epicranial aponeurosis to slide above the periosteum.
-One can grab and move one’s hair to feel those three layers slide against the periosteum.

 < Cranial meninges >